-Two weeks ago, I wrote a rather ambiguous post.
-It hinted at how data can be easy when a dedicated group of people divides and conquers the problem together.
-It also suggested that it’s not all that simple.
+Two weeks ago, I wrote a somewhat ambiguous post.
+It hinted at how data can be accessible when a dedicated group divides and conquers the problem.
+It also suggested that it's not all that simple.

 Both are infested with ambiguity.

-Say a customer wants “sales by month.”
-What could be simpler and clearer?
+Say a customer wants "sales by month."
+What could be more straightforward and more transparent?
 Where is the ambiguity in that?
 Well, it depends on who said it and in what context.

-What makes “doing data” seem deceptively simple is the human ability to deal with ambiguity in language very effectively.
+What makes "doing data" seem deceptively simple is the human ability to deal with ambiguity in language very effectively.
 Like-minded people use very few words (often ambiguous) to communicate clearly and efficiently.
-They share a very non-trivial common context in which the words can be understood.
+They share a non-trivial everyday context in which the words can be understood.

-However, even for like-minded people, the common understanding breaks down when it comes down to data and the level of precision required.
+However, even for like-minded people, the common understanding breaks down regarding data and the level of precision required.
 People would often assume that they understand what the other person is saying.
-But more often than not, “revenue by month” means different things even to long-time co-workers.
+But more often than not, "revenue by month" means different things, even to long-time co-workers.

-At Infostrux, our job is to remove the ambiguity by breaking the language down into a myriad of small, simple details so that even a machine can get it.
+At Infostrux, we solve ambiguity by breaking the language into many small, simple details so that even a machine can get it.